rolandjlevy/js-interactive-poems/README.md

-# Interactive Poems
+# Interactive Poems 🖊

-> Click and drag to see the letters of the poems moving with the position of the cursor then fade away
+> Click and drag to see the letters of poems from the [poetrydb.org](https://poetrydb.org) API moving with the position of the cursor then fade away

 ### Links 🔗
 - [See the demo](https://js-interactive-poems.rolandjlevy.repl.co/)